mikuichikamikasa/finance_calculator/README.md

 ## How To Use

-1. Enter your mortgage payment details (mortgage payment, property tax, heating, condo fees)
+1. Enter your mortgage payment details (mortgage payment, remaining balance)
-2. Add any other property-related expenses (home insurance)
+2. Add any applicable property-related expenses (property tax, heating, condo fees, home insurance)
 3. Include other monthly debt payments (car loans, student loans, credit cards, etc.)
-4. Enter all sources of gross monthly income (yours, spouse, rental income, etc.)
+4. Enter all sources of monthly income (yours, spouse, rental income, etc.)
-5. Click "Calculate TDS Ratio" to see if you qualify
+5. Click "Calculate" to see if you qualify

 ## Privacy